mirasmitty/pandas-challenge/README.md

 # Project Structure
 The project is organized as follows:

--`PyCitySchools`: Folder containing the Resources folder.
+- `PyCitySchools`: Folder containing the Resources folder.
-  -`Resources`: Folder containing the CSV files used for analysis.
+  - `Resources`: Folder containing the CSV files used for analysis.
--`pandas-challenge.ipynb`: File cotaining code for analysis.
+- `pandas-challenge.ipynb`: File cotaining code for analysis.

 # Author
 Miranda Smith